jenanemone/100-days-of-code/log.md

 ### Day 50: September 14th, 2022
 - [CodeWars 7kyu: Moves in Squared Strings I](https://www.codewars.com/kata/56dbe0e313c2f63be4000b25/train/javascript)
+- Stood up for a coffee chat
 - [CodeWars 7kyu: Is this a Triangle?](https://www.codewars.com/kata/56606694ec01347ce800001b/train/javascript)
+- Working with other devs talk with Matthew Sanabria
+- Awesome friendly chat with other devs
 - Deeper into React 17/18